 My four-year-old attends preschool Tuesday-Friday.
 At school, he has been learning one letter per week.
 Every week we talk at home about what he is learning but wanted more.
 I need to know which letters are my preschooler able to identify by name.

-I want to understand where my preschooler is at with his letter recognition so that I know how to help him at home.
+I want to understand where my preschooler is at with his letter recognition to know how to help him at home.

 Sure, I can wait for the parent-teacher conference, but why wait until it is too late?